brianhill/oscillations-and-waves/index.md

 ### The Second Course within the Course

 What we will do with Mathematica in this course is fundamental physics that all theoretical physicists know very well: oscillations and waves.
-We will begin with simple oscillations involving a single particle.
-The classic is a mass on an idealized spring.
+After we deal with constant motion and constant acceleration, we will animate simple oscillation of a single particle.
+The classic physical system that exhibits simple oscillation is [a mass hanging from a spring](https://youtu.be/I_Wscia8h9I).
 There is a significant increase in complexity when you next put the mass on the end of a pendulum rod.

 The next level of complexity is to step it up to two particles.
 If the two particles are connected, even weakly connected, this leads to all sorts of complex behavior that was not present for either particle separately.
 The most common example is known as the coupled pendulum.
 Since Kel asked about chaos, I will see if we can code up some chaotic motion using the compound pendulum (which is not the same as the coupled pendulum).